 Rev. David Harr, Pastor

-David Harr grew up in South Jersey, about half an hour from Medford.
+David grew up in South Jersey, about half an hour from Medford.
 In 1997, he graduated with an A.B. in Physics from Lafayette College in Easton, Pennsylvania.
 Through his involvement with a Christian fellowship group on campus, he was introduced to the Reformed faith.
 The more he learned about the Gospel, the more excited he grew about it, and the more he sensed a call to the ministry.

 After college, David studied at Westminster Theological Seminary in Philadelphia.
 He first met his wife Maggie at Westminster, where she was studying Biblical counseling.
 David graduated from seminary in 2001.
 He and Maggie were married in 2002.
-David and Maggie live in Medford and have three children.
+David and Maggie live in Medford and have four children.

 In 2002, David was ordained as a minister and installed as Associate Pastor of Immanuel OPC in Bellmawr, New Jersey.
 In 2005, the Bellmawr congregation sent him out to plant Immanuel Orthodox Presbyterian Church of Medford.